 Center for Academic Success

 The Center prides itself on its holistic approach to learning and is proud to offer various programs designed to support the entire student body.
-We provide tutoring designed to support students with their courses by providing them with content-specific assistance accessed through individual or on-line tutoring.
-All tutors employed through the CAS meet the highest standards of academic achievement and are certified through the College Reading and Learning Association.
-We also provide workshops focused on academic enhancement designed to teach innovative strategies and techniques to assist students with their own unique challenges and experiences.
+We provide tutoring designed to support students with their courses by providing them with content-specific assistance accessed through individual in-person or online tutoring.
+All peer tutors employed through the CAS meet the highest standards of academic achievement and are certified through the College Reading and Learning Association.

-The Manhattan College Supplemental Instruction Fellowship Program is another facet of the Center which targets traditionally difficult courses and provides regularly scheduled peer facilitated study groups.
-Supplemental Instruction is an academic assistance program designed to improve student academic performance and increase retention.
+The Manhattan College Supplemental Instruction (SI) program targets traditionally difficult gateway courses and provides regularly scheduled peer-facilitated study groups.
+SI is an academic assistance program designed to improve student academic performance and increase retention.

-The Writing Center offers writing instruction to all members of the Manhattan College community.
+The Writing Center offers peer-to-peer support on any writing-related assignment or task.
 Assistance is available for writing assignments from any discipline as well as for any professional writing activities.
-Our cornerstone practice is one-on-one conferencing with trained writing consultants: we help writers identify problems and implement solutions at any point during their writing process.
+Our cornerstone practice is one-on-one conferencing with trained writing consultants.
 We forge intellectual partnerships to work on specific assignments, to increase confidence, and to improve overall writing performance.
-Various writing workshops will augment this one-on-one philosophy.
+Our mission is to collaborate with writers from across the academic disciplines to nurture individuals’ unique writing practices, to guide writers to hone their own writing processes, and to cultivate an equitable learning environment.

 Specialized Resource Center